JesmaiasDavid/Inventory-API/README.md

 # INVENTORY REST API
-This is an inventory back-end created in Java using the Spring Framework.
+This is an inventory back-end created in Java using  Spring Framework.